10 Must-Know Tips for Avoiding Burnout in Your Healthcare Career

-If you like what you do but it’s causing you physical or emotional stress, consider changes in your job.
+If you like what you do, but it’s causing you physical or emotional stress, consider changes in your job.
 This could include things like working fewer hours or working from home if you have an administrative job.

-Some people don’t do well working certain shifts.
+Some people don’t do well working specific shifts.
 A change in your hours could make a difference.
 Once you identify what might be causing the problem, try to insert some flexibility into your job.
 Of course, you’ll have to talk with your supervisor about any changes.

 You could also make some personal changes that could eventually benefit your career.
 This includes things like continuing your education.
-Perhaps you’re happy with a healthcare job but you want to try something different or more advanced.
+Perhaps you’re happy with a healthcare job, but you want to try something different or more advanced.

-If you are feeling stagnant in your current position, going back to school could help you to feel more motivated and inspired.
+If you are feeling stagnant in your current position, then going back to school could help you to feel more motivated and inspired.

 This might seem easier said than done for some people.
 But, adjusting your attitude to something consistently positive can make a big difference in how you feel at work.
 Keep in mind that there’s a difference between changing your attitude and just going through the motions.